acch/XML-to-bootstrap/README.md

         # npm install -g grunt-cli
         # npm install -g bower

+4. Bootstrap is integrated as a git submodule.
+Fetch it with the following commands:

+        # cd modules/bootstrap
+        # git submodule init
+        # git submodule update
+        # cd ../..

-4. With all prerequisites installed, build the project:
+5. With all prerequisites installed and submodules updated, build the project:

         # grunt

-5. If all goes well you end up with a set of static web pages in the `/publish` directory.
+6. If all goes well you end up with a set of static web pages in the `/publish` directory.
 Transfer them to your web server and enjoy!

 ## Usage